 Chateau Coufran Vineyards, Terroir, Grapes, Winemaking

 The 76-hectare, Left Bank vineyard of Chateau Coufran is planted to 85% Merlot and 15% Cabernet Sauvignon.
-The vineyard is situated in the northern portion of the Medoc, not far from St. Estephe.
+The vineyard is situated in the northern portion of the Medoc, not far from the St. Estephe appellation.
 In fact, they are perhaps the most northerly vineyard in the Haut Medoc, giving them a cooler terroir.
 They also have sloping hillsides which rise to 21 meters at their peak.

 What makes Chateau Coufran noteworthy is, the vineyard maintains one of the highest percentages of Merlot planted in the Medoc.
 However, Chateau Coufran did not always have that much Merlot in their vineyards.
 The vineyard has a terroir of gravel, rock, and clay soil.

 In fact, until the 1930’s the plantings at Coufran were similar to most other Medoc estates.
 The owner of Chateau Coufran at the time, the Miailhe family was tired of having so many problems getting the Cabernet Sauvignon to ripen year after year.

 Plus Merlot is more vigorous and ripens earlier.
 So he ripped out the Cabernet Sauvignon and planted Merlot, hoping that this would help them obtain riper fruit and higher yields.
 On average the vines are 40 years of age.
 However, their vineyard also has older vines, some of which are more than 50 years old.
 The vineyard is planted to an average vine density of 8,000 vines per hectare.